 The procedure is covered in detail by the Law on Specialist Chambers and Specialist Prosecutor’s Office (Articles 28 and 35).

 Dr Ekaterina Trendafilova was appointed President of the Specialist Chambers on 14 December 2016 and took office on 12 January 2017.
 According to the Law, the President is selected from the Roster of International Judges.
 The President is the only permanent judge, whereas the other judges on the Roster of International Judges shall be assigned to cases only when required.

 The RPE must be consistent with the Law on Specialist Chambers and Specialist Prosecutor’s Office and must reflect the highest standards of international human rights law with a view to ensuring a fair and expeditious trial.

-The Specialist Chambers & Specialist Prosecutor's Office are financed by the EU (see the Council decision of 14 June 2016 and 8 June 2017), within the CFSP budget and through a direct grant agreement signed with the Registrar, as well as through financial contributions of Third countries.
+The Specialist Chambers & Specialist Prosecutor's Office are financed by the EU (see the Council decisions of 14 June 2016 and 8 June 2017), within the CFSP budget and through a direct grant agreement signed with the Registrar, as well as through financial contributions of Third countries.
 The EU direct grant is managed by the Registrar of the Specialist Chambers, who is in charge of the administration of the relocated judicial proceedings.
 In implementation of the grant, all relevant EU financial rules are applicable.
 The budget is adopted on an annual basis.

 Kosovo Specialist Chambers strives to employ the most qualified professionals for all positions.
 In accordance with the 2014 Exchange of Letters between the EU High Representative and the Kosovo President and the Law on its ratification, the Specialist Chambers are to be staffed with and operated by international staff only, including independent international judges.
 The citizens of EU Member States or contributing third states are eligible to apply for positions at the Kosovo Specialist Chambers and Specialist Prosecutor’s Office, either as seconded or contracted staff.
 More detailed explanations on the employment regime, conditions of service and other employment-related questions can be found on this website.